nawcodes/my-learning/README.md

-﻿# What I Was Learning?
+﻿# What I'm Was Learning?
 History Learn
 - Javascript
     -Advance